daos-stack/daos/docs/admin/administration.md

 ### Storage Format Replace

-If storage metadata for a rank is lost, for example after losing PMem contents after NVDIMM failure.
-Storage for that rank will need to be formatted and rank metadata regenerated.
+If storage metadata for a rank is lost, for example after losing PMem contents after NVDIMM failure, storage for that rank will need to be formatted and rank metadata regenerated.
 If other hardware on the storage server has not changed the old rank can be "reused" by formatting using the `dmg storage format --replace` option.